filmbrood/Filmbrood-Website/README.md

 # Filmbrood Website
-This is Dawn Moore's personal portfolio website, written in HTML and CSS.
-Open source and under the MIT license.
-Give credit where credit is due.
-Thanks!

-Things to do:
-- Additional portfolio items
-- Other fun ideas?
+A personal portfolio website for cinematography and color work.
+Specifically made for Dawn Moore, but can be repurposed and reused as governed by the MIT license, specified in the LICENSE file.